Global H\"{o}lder solvability of second order elliptic equations with locally integrable lower-order coefficients: Introduction

 There are many prior works for existence and regularity results of solutions to \eqref{eqn:DE} with various aspects.
-We treat \eqref{eqn:DE} using its divergence structure and refer to \cite{MR0244627, MR1814364} for basics of weak solutions.
-Sharp interior regularity estimates for solutions to \eqref{eqn:DE} studied extensively, especially since the 1980s.
-We refer to \cite{MR644024, MR853783, MR1354887, MR1461542} for overview.
-Local H\"{o}lder estimates for equations with Morrey coefficients can be found in e.g. \cite{MR0271383, MR0964029, MR998128, MR1283326}.
-For recent developments in interior regularity theory, see also \cite{MR2760150, MR2852216, MR3334220, MR3455216, MR4662426}.
+We address \eqref{eqn:DE} using its divergence structure and refer to \cite{MR0244627, MR1814364} for basics of weak solutions.
+These classical monographs used $L^{p}$ spaces as conditions on the coefficients, but particularly since 1980s, sharp conditions for interior regularity estimates have been widely studied.
+Local H\"{o}lder estimates for equations with Morrey coefficients was studied in, e.g., \cite{MR0271383, MR0964029, MR998128, MR1283326}.
+See also \cite{MR644024, MR853783, MR1354887, MR1461542} for further information.
 There are not a few results on boundary regularity as well, which will be discussed later.

 Let us recall known results for the global H\"{o}lder regularity of weak solutions to